christiannwamba/herm-workshop/content/01-setup-ui/13-app-shell.md

 ## Exercise 2: Create app shell components

 App shell components make up the layout.
-They include headers, sidebars, navigation, footers, etc. Anything that tends to remain the same on a dynamic shell can be considered as part of the app’s shell.
+They include headers, sidebars, navigation, footers, etc. Anything that tends to remain the same on a dynamic app can be considered as part of the app’s shell.

 Create a `Header` component by adding the following in a `components/Header.js` file: